lipingxue/docker-volume-vsphere/docs/external/vfile-plugin.md

 This will increase timeout to 90 sec, from default of 30 sec.

 ### Volume mount failed, retry mount with the same volume still failed.
-Check the "Volume Status" field of ``` docker volume inspect ```, if the "Volume Status" fields shows "Error", which means volume is in an error status, user need manually remove the volume to recover.
+Check the "Volume Status" field of ``` docker volume inspect ```, if the "Volume Status" field shows "Error", which means volume is in error status, user need manually remove the volume to recover.
 ```
 docker volume inspect vol1
 [